xamxl/LLM-Voice-Chat/README.md

 Maxwell Laibson - [maxlaibson@gmail.com](mailto:maxlaibson@gmail.com)

-I'm currently restructing LLM Voice Chat's code to be compatible with recent updates to packages this project is dependent on.
+I'm currently restructuring LLM Voice Chat's code to be compatible with recent updates to packages this project is dependent on.